When is Saint Lucia Independence Day?

 In 1958, Saint Lucia joined the West Indies Federation, when the Islands colony was dissolved.
 In 1967, Saint Lucia became a self-governing island as one of the six members of the West Indies Associated States.

-In 1979 it gained full independence under Sir John Compton of the conservative United Workers party (UWP), who later served as prime minister.
+On 22nd February 1979 it gained full independence under Sir John Compton of the conservative United Workers party (UWP), who later served as prime minister.

 The flag of Saint Lucia was adopted in 1967.
 The blue represents the sky and sea.
 The yellow is the sunshine and the black and white signifies the harmony between the white and black races on the island.
 The triangles represent the Pitons, the famous volcanic cones located in the southwest part of the island and the national symbol of Saint Lucia.